1. About Akina Mama wa Afrika

 4. Scope of Work & Objectives

-Customize the African Women Leadership Institute Curriculum to include a module on labour rights.
-The assignment will generate content for the module on labour rights and aligned it to the overall AWLI Curriculum to enable trainees fully appreciate labour rights in relation to the existing national, regional and international policy and legal frameworks
+Customize the African Women Leadership Institute Curriculum to include a module on Financial Literacy.
+The assignment will generate content for the module on Financial Literacy aligned to the overall AWLI Curriculum to enable trainees fully appreciate the concepts of financial literacy and practice.

 4.1 Module Structure